sammorrisdesign-zz/kerb.in/README.md

-whatsonkerb
+Kerb.in
 ===========

-A service that tells you what's on Kerb KX
+A service that tells you what's on at Kerb

 ## Requirements
 * Ruby 1.9.2